tralume-org/hugo-theme/README.md

     defaultReaderWidth = 'balanced'
     # Note: Custom width in rem with higher priority than presets.
     defaultReaderWidthValue = 64
+  [params.home]
+    # Note: Max latest posts shown on the homepage; shows “View more posts” when exceeded.
+    recentPostsLimit = 4
 ```

 Tip: the menu above is shared across languages.
 If you need different names per language, use `languages.*.menus.main` under each language section.